simgislab/m-d.me/content/notes/roerich-cae-data/index.md

 | **place_id**                         | Internal unique identifier of the place record.                                                | 5 |

-Please respect the copyright and don't forget to [mention project](https://caemap.com/en/about) in derived works.
+If you're going to use this data, please respect author's copyright and don't forget to [mention project](https://caemap.com/en/about) in derived works.

 ![cae-gis.png](cae-gis.png "CAE data visualized in QGIS")